 Here’s how Amnesty International’s Caroline Easter described the flow of the campaign:

-“The campaign was centred around International Women’s Day with the Tinder images that Amnesty posted driving traffic to the Make a choice website.
+“The campaign was centered around International Women’s Day with the Tinder images that Amnesty posted driving traffic to the Make a choice website.
 Here, we ran a quiz in which users were asked to make choices like marry for money or marry for love.
 A click on money revealed a new page that explained that in rural Pakistan many girls are sold into forced marriage.
 Data, including email addresses was captured on the site, and interested visitors were contacted to see if they would like to support Amnesty’s human rights work.”

 Image via TheLoop.com.au

 Top Tip: If your organization decides to advertise a social cause on Tinder, make sure the campaign fits within the context of the dating app.
 Amnesty International’s campaign links the cornucopia of choice that Tinder users have for picking a date with the complete lack of choice that many women around the world face when it comes to their love lives.
 Similarly, this campaign about sex trafficking by advertising agency Eighty Twenty and The Immigrant Council of Ireland draws people in by appearing to be a normal Tinder profile.
-Read this for more tips on executing a successful nonprofit social media marketing campaign.

 With a user base collectively swiping right or left 1.5 billion times a day, Tinder offers intrepid brands direct access to a very active millennial audience.